Download general terms and conditions in pdf format

 Article 5 - The agreement

-1. The contract is concluded, subject to the provisions of paragraph 4, at the moment the consumer accepts the offer and meets the conditions attached thereto.
+1. The agreement is concluded, subject to the provisions of paragraph 4, at the moment the consumer accepts the offer and meets the conditions attached thereto.

-2. If the consumer has accepted the offer electronically, the entrepreneur shall immediately confirm receipt of the acceptance electronically.
-As long as the receipt of this acceptance has not been confirmed by the entrepreneur, the consumer may dissolve the contract.
+2. If the consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of the acceptance electronically.
+As long as the receipt of this acceptance has not been confirmed by the entrepreneur, the consumer can dissolve the agreement.

-3. If the contract is concluded electronically, the entrepreneur shall take appropriate technical and organizational measures to secure the electronic transmission of data and ensure a secure web environment.
+3. If the agreement is concluded electronically, the entrepreneur takes appropriate technical and organizational measures to secure the electronic transfer of data and ensures a secure web environment.
 If the consumer can pay electronically, the entrepreneur will observe appropriate security measures.

-4. The entrepreneur may, within legal frameworks, ascertain whether the consumer can meet their payment obligations, as well as all facts and factors relevant to responsibly entering into the distance contract.
-If the entrepreneur has good reasons based on this investigation not to enter into the contract, he is entitled to refuse an order or request with reasons or to attach special conditions to the execution.
+4. The entrepreneur may, within legal frameworks, inquire whether the consumer can meet his payment obligations, as well as all facts and factors relevant to responsibly entering into the distance contract.
+If the entrepreneur has good reasons based on this investigation not to enter into the agreement, he is entitled to refuse an order or request with reasons or to attach special conditions to the execution.

 b. the conditions under which and the manner in which the consumer can exercise the right of withdrawal, or a clear statement regarding the exclusion of the right of withdrawal;